 Never.
-Even if the jury unanimously agrees that there are aggravating circumstances which outweigh the mitigating circumstances, the jury still has the discretion not to impose death.
+Even if the jury unanimously agrees that there are aggravating circumstances that outweigh the mitigating circumstances, the jury still has the discretion not to impose a sentence of death.
 The jury is never obligated to order the death penalty.

 - NRS 175.481; NRS 175.554; NRS 175.556.